thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions-01-literals-ranges/character_ranges2.md

 `match(regex="[-_0-9][A-Z]", str="_X")`{{execute}}
 `match(regex="[-_0-9][A-Z]", str="7X")`{{execute}}

-Most metacharacters we cautioned about escaping with `\` earlier, including `[]\^$.|?*+()`, will be treated as literals automatically if they are inside a character range.
+Most metacharacters we cautioned about escaping with `\` earlier, including `[]\^$.|?*+()`, will be treated as literals if they are inside a character range.
 So there is no need to escape them inside a character range.

 To negate a set of characters, start the character range with a caret `^`.
-If we want to match anything but a number in the first position, followed by an uppercase letter, we can do so like this using `[^0-9]`:
+If we want to match anything but a number in the first position, followed by an uppercase letter, we can do so:

 `match(regex="[^0-9][A-Z]", str="9X")`{{execute}}
 `match(regex="[^0-9][A-Z]", str="FX")`{{execute}}